firezone/firezone/docs/docs/administer/upgrade.md

 [create a new app integration]({%link docs/authenticate/index.md%}).

 Upgrading to >= 0.3.16 requires the `offline_access` scope for OIDC integrations.
-This ensures VPN sessions are terminated once user access is removed from the OIDC provider.
+This ensures Firezone syncs with the identity provider and VPN access is terminated once the user is removed.

 The refresh token required to sync users with your identity provider can only be obtained the first time a user grants permissions to Firezone.